rust-lang/rust/src/doc/trpl/error-handling.md

 that's done, we set up our argument flags, in this case a simplistic help message flag.
-Once we have the argument flags set up, we use `Options.parse` to parse the argument vector (starting from index one, becouse index 0 is the program name).
+Once we have the argument flags set up, we use `Options.parse` to parse the argument vector (starting from index one, because index 0 is the program name).
 If this was successful, we assign matches to the parsed object, if not, we panic.
 Once past that, we test if the user passed in the help flag, and if so print the usage message.
 The option help messages are constructed by Getopts, so all